Willard Sage

 James Willard Sage (August 13, 1922 – March 17, 1974) was a Canadian-American film and television actor.

 Born in London, Ontario.
 Sage began his career in 1951, where he appeared in the film The Butler's Night Off, playing the role of a crook.
 He performed in New York where Sage played a lead role in the stage play Hobson's Choice.
 Sage played the role of the killer Chester Davitt in the 1954 film Dragnet.
 He then played the role of Tom Tattle in the 1955 film It's a Dog's Life.
 He played the role of Jonathan Tatum in the 1956 film The Brass Legend.

 Sage guest-starred in television programs including Perry Mason, Room 222, Gunsmoke, Bonanza, Tales of Wells Fargo, Peter Gunn, The Man from U.N.C.L.E., Hogan's Heroes, Death Valley Days, Land of the Giants, 12 O'Clock High, The Deputy, Rawhide, The Life and Legend of Wyatt Earp, My Three Sons, The Virginian, Star Trek: The Original Series and Tales of the Texas Rangers.
 He played the role of Tom Hodges in the 1962 film That Touch of Mink.
 He also played the role of Orson Roark in the 1963 film For Love or Money.
 His last credit was from the detective television series Banacek.

-Death

 Sage died on March 17, 1974, in Sherman Oaks, California, at the age of 51.